 Don’t forget that kitchens don’t have to be composed of fitted units.
 A freestanding kitchen with its individual furniture pieces can complement a period home, or make a focal point in an open-plan room, and can be taken with you if you move home.

-The materials from which both unit doors and carcases are made will affect how much you pay for your kitchen.
-At the budget end of the market, cabinet interiors will be made from materials such as MDF, while high-end kitchens may have carcases made using wood.
+The materials from which both unit doors and carcasses are made will affect how much you pay for your kitchen.
+At the budget end of the market, cabinet interiors will be made from materials such as MDF, while high-end kitchens may have carcasses made using wood.

 At the budget end of the spectrum, this may be vinyl-wrapped, lacquered or made from or faced with acrylics.
 Prefer matt finishes?
 Vinyl-wrapped and lacquered matt doors are also on offer.

 These are available in a large range of timbers, which can be painted if you prefer a natural materials but a coloured finish.

 Veneered doors are perfect if you're looking to make a statement with gorgeous grain patterns and colour tones on show.

 You’ll have to live with the design for years, so it’s worth spending time getting it right.